-13.4 CONDITIONS FOR IMMEDIATE ACTIVITIES
+13.3 REQUIREMENTS FOR IMMEDIATE ACTIVITIES

-- 13.4.1 Promoters of such activities must contact the Permit Authority by telephone immediately. - 13.4.2 The Promoter shall submit an application for a Permit within two hours of beginning work.
-If work starts outside of working hours, an application for a Permit must be submitted by 10am the next working day. - 13.4.3 The Permit Authority may impose further conditions prior to the issuing of a Permit where this is required.
-Imposing such conditions will be in discussion with the Promoter of the activity and will be included in the subsequent Permit. - 13.4.4 Once issued, the Permit reference number must be prominently displayed on the site information board for each set of works. - 13.4.5 A full description of works being carried out must justify why the activity has been categorised as immediate works.
+- 13.3.1 Promoters of such activities must contact the Permit Authority by telephone immediately if identified in the NSG. - 13.3.2 The Promoter shall submit an application for a Permit within two hours of beginning work.
+If work starts outside of working hours, an application for a Permit must be submitted by 10am the next working day. - 13.3.3 A full description of works being carried out must justify why the activity has been categorised as immediate works. - 13.3.4 The Permit Authority may impose further conditions prior to the granting of a Permit where this is required.
+Imposing such conditions will be in discussion with the Promoter of the activity and will be included in the subsequent Permit. - 13.3.5 Once granted, the Permit reference number must be prominently displayed on the site information board for each set of works.

-13.5 BREACHING OF CONDITIONS
+13.4 BREACH OF CONDITIONS

-- 13.5.1 If the Permit Authority considers that a Promoter is failing to comply with the conditions of a Permit then it may revoke the Permit.
-Before revoking a Permit, the Permit Authority will contact the Promoter to warn them of its intention and allow the situation to be discussed. - 13.5.2 Where it appears to the Permit Authority that a condition has been breached and that the Promoter or a person contracted to act on its behalf has therefore committed an offence it will take action as described in Section 18.
+- 13.4.1 If the Permit Authority considers that a Promoter is failing to comply with the conditions of a Permit then it may revoke the Permit.
+Before revoking a Permit, the Permit Authority will contact the Promoter to warn them of its intention and allow the situation to be discussed. - 13.4.2 Where it appears to the Permit Authority that a condition has been breached and that the Promoter or a person contracted to act on its behalf has therefore committed an offence it will take action as described in Section 18.

-13.6 AVOIDANCE OF CONFLICT WITH OTHER LEGISLATION
+13.5 AVOIDANCE OF CONFLICT WITH OTHER LEGISLATION

-- 13.6.1 The Promoter should bring such conflicts to the attention of the Permit Authority who will then be responsible for resolving the issue with the other legislative bodies or groups that may be involved and amending the Permit conditions accordingly. - 13.6.2 If the Promoter has safety concerns about conditions set by the Permit Authority it should raise these concerns with the Permit Authority and if necessary challenge the condition.
+- 13.5.1 The Promoter should bring such conflicts to the attention of the Permit Authority who will then be responsible for resolving the issue with the other legislative bodies or groups that may be involved and amending the Permit conditions accordingly. - 13.5.2 If the Promoter has safety concerns about conditions set by the Permit Authority it should raise these concerns with the Permit Authority and if necessary challenge the condition. - 13.5.3 It is a criminal offence for a Statutory Undertaker or a person contracted to act on its behalf to breach a Permit Condition. - 13.5.4 Any person guilty of an offence under this Regulation is liable on summary conviction to a fine not exceeding level 4 on the standard scale.